Router Security Website by

 In March 2022, I added the black sheep of pages to this site.
 Rather than focus on security, it offers an overview of Extending the Range of a WiFi network.

 Turning things around, Wi-Fi devices generally keep a record of the networks/SSIDs they have connected to.
 This makes it easy or automatic to re-connect to known networks.
 Fine.
 Except, when they broadcast this list, it exposes the places you have visited to anyone able to record this broadcast.
 It may also expose where you live or work.
 For some additional privacy, periodically review the list and delete the SSIDs you do not expect to use in the future.
+The instructions below were last reviewed in October 2024.

 Ongoing Care and Feeding and Defense top